New in Sketch — Independent borders, selection colors, and more Learn more

 With Color Variables, you can set colors and gradients that synchronize across your document.
 When you make changes to a Color Variable, those changes appear across all of the layers that use it.
 You can create Color Variables that are local to a specific document or share them in a Library to use across different documents.

-• They synchronize across your document.
-When you change a Color Variable it will update any layer that uses it.
+• Color Variables color.variable let you sync colors across your document.
+Change a Color Variable once and it updates every layer that uses it.

 • You can export Color Variables as Color Tokens or copy their individual values from the web app inspector.

-Color Variables are also available in the web app Inspector, making them great for handoff.
+Color Variables are also available in the web app Inspector, useful during handoff.

 Creating a Color Variable

-You can create a new Color Variable from the Inspector, from the Components View or from Edit > Find and Replace Color menu.
+You can create a new Color Variable from the color well in the Inspector, from the Components View, or from Edit > Find and Replace Color.

 Creating a Color Variable from the Inspector

 Select any layer and click on the color well in the Inspector.
-Select the solid color Oval you want to use, then click on Create Color Variable.
-Give it a name and click on Create or press to save.
-You can also use the eyedropper tool Eyedropper tool to create Color Variables from your display, inside or outside of the Mac app.
+Select the solid color circle you want to use, then click color.variable.add to add a Color Variable.
+Type a name and click Add or press to save.
+You can also use the eyedropper tool color.pipette to create Color Variables from your display, inside or outside of the Mac app.

 Creating a Color Variable from the Components View